United Kingdom (England, Wales, Scotland, Northern Ireland)Official Name: United Kingdom of Great Britain and Northern Ireland

 - UK law requires that all public service providers (except in the transportation sector) make “reasonable adjustments” to ensure their services are available to persons with disabilities.
 Nevertheless, code exemptions permit many older buildings to have steps up from the street.

-- Most London Underground and the UK’s National Rail System stations are not readily accessible for people with disabilities.
+- Most London Underground and UK National Rail System stations are not readily accessible for people with disabilities.
 Very few stations have elevators, and most have stairways and long corridors for changing trains or exiting to the street.
-However, many UK buses are equipped with lowering platforms for limited-mobility or sight- or hearing-disabled travelers.
+However, many UK buses are equipped with lowering platforms for limited-mobility or sight or hearing disabled travelers.